ahw0/Database-RisiKo/README.md

 which will prevent the user, for example, from executing the second combat phase and then the first armed arrangement phase.
 Most of the checks that have been made have been implemented both on the side of the database and on the application side.
 Initially, the choice was weighted in dividing the i controls between database and application.
-It was preferred not to proceed for this direction as it is wanted to create a database capable of self-management even without the intervention of a written application ad hoc to make various entries.
+It was preferred not to proceed in this direction as it is wanted to create a database capable of self-management even without the intervention of a written application ad hoc to make various entries.
 This allows the database to handle step by step progress of a game because it has all the controls created based on the game rules.
 Furthermore